 Nestled on the southern end of Palm Beach County, Delray Beach is conveniently located 20 minutes from West Palm Beach and 20 minutes from Fort Lauderdale.

-At just over 62,000 people, “the village by the sea” has been called the jewel of the gold coast and a city set apart in South Florida.
+Home to around 70,000 people, “the village by the sea” has been called the jewel of the gold coast and a city set apart in South Florida.

 What distinguishes Delray is the city’s rich history and its authentic downtown which has gone from sleepy and blighted to vibrant and charming in the past 25 years.